 In-Progress Errors

 "In-progress" states can impact our ability to deliver data.
-In these cases, we are dependent on Amazon to return information in accordance with publishes specifications.
-In these cases, we attempt to re-request in-progress reports, though it is possible that Amazon remains stuck for over 24 hours.
-Normally it may take a few minutes to provide the report.
+We depend on Amazon to return information per published specifications in these cases.
+We attempt to re-request in-progress reports in these cases, though Amazon may remain stuck for over 24 hours.
+Normally, it may take a few minutes to provide the report.
 A delay of this magnitude can cause us to "time out" waiting for them to respond.

 Amazon API Limits